chrisglein/chrisglein.github.io/heist/rules.md

 At this time you (and only you) may play any number of <span class="skill">Skill</span> cards to modify the chip results.
 These could involve flipping chips (to change which modifier value is showing), drawing additional chips, adding numeric modifiers, or any number of effects.
 Play and resolve cards one at a time.
 Leave all played cards in front of you until after the test is resolved.

+### 5. CALCULATE RESULT

+Add the following together:
+- Your skill rating for all skills involved in the test
+- The modifiers on all chips drawn for this test
+- The modifier on the <span class="assist">Assist</span> card (if any)
+- The modifiers on any played <span class="skill">Skill</span> cards.
+- +1 for each player chip drawn for this test

+This value is your **test rating**.

-### 5. RESOLVE
+### 6. RESOLVE

 <img class="card" alt="mandatory obstacle card" style="float: right; max-width: 300px" src="new-rulebook/mandatoryObstacle.png"/>

-Add the revealed modifiers showing on all chips, the <span class="assist">Assist</span> card (if any), and any played <span class="skill">Skill</span> cards to your skill rating.
-If the sum is less than the target number for that skill you <strong>failed</strong>.
+If the test rating is less than the target number for that skill you <strong>failed</strong>.
 Otherwise you <strong>succeeded</strong>.

 Leave the drawn chips in the center of the play area, adding to any other chips revealed for previous tests.

 #### FAILURE
-- Apply the "failure" effect of the <span class="obstacle">Obstacle</span> (if any).
+- Resolve the "failure" effect of the <span class="obstacle">Obstacle</span> (if any).
-- Unless the <span class="obstacle">Obstacle</span> says it is a “Mandatory Obstacle”, return the <span class="obstacle">Obstacle</span> card to the game box and any <span class="cheese">cheese</span> tokens on it to the central supply.
 - You may **learn** one <span class="skill">Skill</span> card you played, a <span class="skill">Skill</span> card from your hand, or the top <span class="skill">Skill</span> card from the <span class="skill">Skill</span> deck.
 - All non-assisting players may either **learn** a <span class="skill">Skill</span> card in their hand or draw a <span class="skill">Skill</span> card from the deck.
 - Increase your place on the job's contribution track by 1.

 #### SUCCESS
 - Move any <span class="cheese">cheese</span> tokens on the <span class="obstacle">Obstacle</span> to your Identity card.
-- Return the <span class="obstacle">Obstacle</span> card to the game box.
 - All assisting players increase their place on the job's contribution track by the number of their player chips they revealed.
 These increases are resolved one player at a time in clockwise order.
 - Increase your place on the job's contribution track by the <strong>payout</strong> value of the obstacle.

+### 7. ADVANCE OBSTACLE
+If the <span class="obstacle">Obstacle</span> says it is a “Mandatory Obstacle”, then skip this advance step unless the test <strong>succeeded</strong>.

+Return the <span class="obstacle">Obstacle</span> card to the game box.
+Any <span class="cheese">cheese</span> tokens on it are returned to the central supply.

+If after advancing there is <span class="obstacle">Obstacle</span> remaining for the job then the job is complete and the game is over (see below).

-### 6. DRAW
+### 8. DRAW
 You may discard any number of cards from your hand.
 Then draw <span class="skill">Skill</span> cards from the deck until you have a total of 3 cards in your hand.

 At times you may need to draw a card when the deck is empty.
 When this happens, shuffle the discard pile to form a new face-down deck.

-### 7. CLEANUP
+### 9. CLEANUP
-- Return all player chips drawn for this test to their owning player.
+- Return all player chips drawn as part of this test to their owning player.
-- Add all other chips drawn for this to the center play area (combining with chips drawn from previous tests).
+- Move all other chips drawn for this to the center play area (combining with chips drawn from previous tests).
-- Add all chips contributed by assisting players to the center play area as well.
+- Move all chips contributed by assisting players to the center play area as well.
 - Discard the revealed <span class="assist">Assist</span> card (if any).
 - Discard any played <span class="skill">Skill</span> cards (if any).
-- If the <span class="obstacle">Obstacle</span> was discarded then a new one was likely revealed underneath it.
-If there was no <span class="obstacle">Obstacle</span> underneath, then the job is complete and the game is over (see below).
 - Pass the active job marker to the next player in clockwise order.

 # END GAME & SCORING